When Is Social Security Taxable and How Much Do You Have to Pay?

 Knowing the income limits and rules can help you decide when to start taking Social Security benefits, predict the impact of taking on extra work or withdrawing money retirement accounts, and help you estimate your income taxes for the year.

-The tax rate depends on your total income
+Your Social Security tax rate depends on your total income

 To determine if your Social Security income is taxable, you’ll have to add half your Social Security benefits to your total taxable income and compare the amount to the “base amount” for your tax filing status.